rust-lang/rust-forge/src/release/process.md

 the prior release.

-This is effectively when the beta branch forks -- when beta is promoted, it will be based off of the commit just before this version number bump PR.
+This is effectively when the beta branch forks -- when beta is promoted, it will be based off of the PR that landed just before this version number bump PR.

 ## Promote branches (T-3 days, Monday)